digital-code-12/The-Last-of-Us-Part-II-fanmade-arcade-survival-game/README.md

+# DISCLAIMER:

+This is a fan-made project created for entertainment purposes.
+All visual assets, characters, and imagery are property of **Naughty Dog** and

+**Sony Interactive Entertainment** from *The Last of Us* franchise.

+This project is **not affiliated with, endorsed by, or associated with Naughty Dog or Sony**.
+No copyright infringement is intended.

-# Additional requirements to run the game
+# Requirements to run the game

 ## Compatibility:

-The game is compatible only on windows, however the only version that supports MacOS and Linux is v1.3.0 as the that version of the game is a .py file rather than a .exe file.
+The newer versions of the game (versions above v1.3.0) are only compatible on windows, however the only version that supports MacOS and

+Linux is v1.3.0 as that version of the game is a .py file rather than a .exe file.

 ## Game requirements for v1.3.0: